joshdickson/CodeSnoop/README.md

 ```$ node server.js```

 ... from the main package at the command line.
-Navigate to http://localhost:2000/index.html to try
+Navigate to http://localhost:2000/index.html to start a new application instance.

 #### License